burlachenkok/exploring-python3/python3-note.md

 It depends on your point of view and your style, but there is a point of view where the following things presented in Python are benefits.
 They shine especially if you have limited physical time to finish a project in a social sense:

   1. More correct code from a style point of view.
-  2. Automatic cross-platform serialization "pickling" for the user and built-in types from the Python standard library. https://docs.python.org/3/library/pickle.html
+  2. Automatic cross-platform serialization or "pickling" for the user and built-in types from the Python standard library. https://docs.python.org/3/library/pickle.html
   3. A lot of free and commercial IDE with IntelliSense:
       * [PyCharm](https://www.jetbrains.com/pycharm/)
       * [Visual Studio Code](https://code.visualstudio.com/)